japila-books/apache-spark-internals/docs/storage/BlockManager.md

 Removing block [blockId]
 ```

-It requests xref:storage:BlockInfoManager.adoc[] for lock for writing for the `blockId` block.
+It requests storage:BlockInfoManager.md[] for lock for writing for the `blockId` block.
 If it receives none, it prints out the following WARN message to the logs and quits.

 ```
 Asked to remove block [blockId], which does not exist
 ```

-Otherwise, with a write lock for the block, the block is removed from xref:storage:MemoryStore.adoc[MemoryStore] and xref:DiskStore.adoc[DiskStore] (see xref:storage:MemoryStore.adoc#remove[Removing Block in `MemoryStore`] and xref:DiskStore.adoc#remove[Removing Block in `DiskStore`]).
+Otherwise, with a write lock for the block, the block is removed from storage:MemoryStore.md[MemoryStore] and DiskStore.md[DiskStore] (see storage:MemoryStore.md#remove[Removing Block in `MemoryStore`] and DiskStore.md#remove[Removing Block in `DiskStore`]).

 If both removals fail, it prints out the following WARN message: